mannkizubani/mannkizubani/README.md

 - Collaborate on projects that require: Expertise in Content Writing/Content Management, Editing and Proofreading, & Digital Marketing
 - Assist newbies on different aspects of - Content Writing, Blog Writing, and Digital Marketing Basics
-- Become proficient in **Graphic Designing** & **Web Development** and simultaneously upskill by working on industry projects and creating a dedicated portfolio
+- Become proficient in **Graphic Designing** and **Web Development** and simultaneously upskill by working on industry projects and creating a dedicated portfolio
 - Become a Full-Stack Developer by Learning HTML, CSS, Javascript, Node, React, and More
 - Complete **100 Days of Code: The Complete Python Pro Bootcamp** before September 2024
 - Finish the ongoing **Content Marketing course on HubSpot** before September 2024